Helsinki Metro: Other

 A second Metro line from Laajasalo via Kamppi to Pasila north of the city centre, and possibly onwards to Helsinki-Vantaa Airport, is also in the planning stages.
 This is being taken into consideration in city plans and has been discussed by the city assembly, but does not look likely to be seriously planned before the mid-2030s at the earliest.
 To prepare for this eventuality, a platform level for a crossing line was already excavated during the original construction of the Kamppi station.

 The Ring Rail Line, which connects the airport to the rail network, began service in 2015.
 The current plans commissioned by the city recommend the extension of the tram network, instead of the metro, to Laajasalo.
 Thus construction of a second metro line along the Laajasalo–Kamppi–Airport route appears unlikely.

 There is a plan to extend the Vuosaari section of the line to the new Vuosaari harbour (see section The depot above).

 A new station is being planned in Roihupelto, between Siilitie and Itäkeskus, to serve a possible future suburb.

 Unused stations

-In addition to the metro stations already in operation, forward-looking design has led to a number of extra facilities being constructed in case they are needed in the future.
+In addition to the metro stations already in operation, forward-looking design and architects have led to a number of extra facilities being constructed in case they are needed in the future.